NycroV/MonoStereo/docs/PLAYBACK.md

 A couple interfaces with some extra capabilties are implemented by default in MonoStereo.
 If you want to check if a song or sound effect's source is seekable (and, subsequently, seek it), try casting `Song.Source` (or `SoundEffect.Source`) to an `ISeekable`, and use the `Position` property.
 If you want to check for looping tags, try casting to an `ILoopTags`.
 All of MonoStereo's integrated sources implement these interfaces by default.

-To add filters to your audio, see FILTERS.md.
+To add filters to your audio, see the [Filters](https://github.com/NycroV/MonoStereo/blob/master/docs/FILTERS.md) documentation.